 External reviewers solicited by the Editorial Board to conduct a review of a text are expected to:

-• Disclose any conflicts of interest or potential conflicts of interest
+• Disclose any conflicts of interest or potential conflicts of interest.

 • Ensure confidentiality in the peer review process.
 Where reviewers are unable to ensure that the process is confidential, they are expected to withdraw from the assignment.
 This includes a duty to withdraw if the reviewer is reasonably certain of the identity of the author of the text that they have been asked to review.